jurgengalicia/AniList_bot/README.md

 # AniList_bot
-discord bot for interacting with anime and video games
+discord bot for interacting with movies, shows, anime and video games.